5 Ways to Get Through the Winter Blues of Fly Fishing

 1. Go Fishing!

-Second, find liquid water.
-Unless you're bringing an auger (still tough to fly fish in), you want some flowing water.
+2. Find liquid water: Unless you're bringing an auger (still tough to fly fish in), you want some flowing water.
 Good places to start looking are tailwater fisheries (dam releases that keep water flowing), spring creeks and warmer waterways to find water that hasn't frozen over.

-Enjoy the peace and quiet of nature in the winter.
+3. Enjoy the outdoors: Enjoy the peace and quiet of nature in the winter.
 You'll also have a good chance of being alone.
-Not many people are visiting the water during the Winter months so you can have the stream all to yourself.
+Not many people are visiting the water during the winter months so you can have the stream all to yourself.

 4. Scout